alex-ball/HowTo-LicenseData/how-to-license-data.md

 used.
 As this may be quite different to your intentions for the data, you need not use the same licence for both.

+\marginbox

+> We believe the concept of open data\dots goes beyond making data freely
+> accessible.
+Data should also be free to distribute, copy, re-format, and
+> integrate into new research, without legal impediments....
+Therefore, to
+> eliminate potential legal impediments to integration and reuse of data,
+> specifically, and to help enable long-term interoperability of data we
+> believe an appropriate licence or waiver specific to data should be applied,
+> and made explicit by the authors and publishers.
+> \quotefrom – \fullcite{biomed2010bcp}[@biomed2010bcp]

+\endmarginbox

 Acknowledgements {#sec:acknowledgements}
 ================

 Thank you to Margaret Henty (ANDS), Jason Miles-Campbell (JISC Legal), and Angus Whyte and Lorna Brown (DCC) for helpful comments.

+\finalpage

 Further information {#sec:further-information}
 ===================